-Although the council's committee schedule has been impacted by the pandemic, regular updates and reports, including recommendations for decisions regarding service delivery and the council's overall response, have been considered.
-Reports, and associated decisions, can be found on the council's COINS system.
-In summary all reports considered by the Council Executive or approved under Standing Order 31 are as follows:
+The annual governance statement (page 32, paragraphs 15.3 and 15.4) confirms that although the council's committee schedule has been impacted by the pandemic, decisions using delegated powers continued to be made, recorded and reported, including recommendations for decisions regarding service delivery and the council's overall response.
+A restricted calendar of committee meetings commenced on 26 May 2020.
+Reports, and associated decisions, can be found on the council's committee information system COINS at https://coins.westlothian.gov.uk/coins/